linusjf/Binaries/CONVENTIONS.md

 - eval should be avoided.
 - Bash arrays should be used to store lists of elements, to avoid quoting complications.
 This particularly applies to argument lists.
 - Given the choice between invoking a shell builtin and invoking a separate process, choose the builtin.
+- Always check return values and give informative return values.
+- A function called main is required for scripts long enough to contain at least one other function.
+- Put all functions together in the file just below constants.
+Don’t hide executable code between functions.
+Doing so makes the code difficult to follow and results in nasty surprises when debugging.
+- If you’ve got functions, put them all together near the top of the file.
+Only includes, set statements and setting constants may be done before declaring functions.
+- Declare function-specific variables with local.
+- File names should be lowercase, with underscores to separate words if desired.
+- Constants and anything exported to the environment should be capitalized, separated with underscores, and declared at the top of the file.
+- For the sake of clarity readonly or export is recommended vs. the equivalent declare commands.
+- Aliases should be avoided in scripts.
+Use functions instead.
+- Always use (( … )) or $(( … )) rather than let or $[ … ] or expr.
+- Use process substitution or the readarray builtin (bash4+) in preference to piping to while.
+Pipes create a subshell, so any variables modified within a pipeline do not propagate to the parent shell.
+- Function names should be lower-case, with underscores to separate words.
+Separate libraries with ::.
+Parentheses are required after the function name.
+The keyword function is optional, but must be used consistently throughout a project.